sinkingcircle/HealthPilot-App/README.md

 App of healthpilot
-an app to connect patients doctors and labs made in flutter frames hackathon
+an app to connect patients doctors and labs with ai symptom analyzer

 Made in Flutter Frames Hackathon